All you need to know about the Premier 15s

 When hired she was described as a "significant appointment" by co-owner Jason Whittingham and she hasn't disappointed.

-Her influence has developed the team into a more cohesive and attacking team.
+Her influence has developed the team into a more cohesive and attacking unit.

 Opening match: Worcester will start their campaign against Sale Sharks at Sixways Stadium on 4 September, 13:30 BST kick-off.